MatusOllah/gophengine/README.md

 Go is my favourite programming language and I don't wanna learn Haxe.

+## Naming

+"Goph" means Go Gopher (Go programming language mascot) and "Engine" means FNF engine.
+I wanted to call this funkin-go, but "I made a mod with GophEngine" just sounds more natural than "I made a mod with funkin-go".

 ## Notable tools and libraries

 - [Ebitengine](https://github.com/hajimehoshi/ebiten) - graphics, audio and input